The low-profile, high-powered race to free WNBA star Brittney Griner from Russian custody

 The most recent public picture of Griner, however, shows a starkly different scene: In a mug shot released by Russian state media over the weekend, Griner, 31, is standing expressionless against a wall in a building and a locale that both remain unknown.
-Her 6-foot-8 frame tops out above the height chart over her left shoulder.
+Her 6-foot-9 frame tops out above the height chart over her left shoulder.
 In her hands, she holds an 8 ½-by-11-inch piece of paper with her name on it.

 Little more is known now about Griner’s whereabouts and safety, at least publicly, than when news first broke last week of her arrest and detainment by Russian authorities, which occurred after customs officials allegedly found cartridges containing hashish oil in her luggage at an airport outside Moscow.

 In a telephone interview Thursday, U.S. Rep. Colin Allred (D-Tex.) said Griner’s arrest occurred Feb.
 17, a week before Russia’s invasion of Ukraine, which means she has been in Russian custody for more than three weeks.
-She’s accused of illegal crossing of a border with illegal narcotics, which in Russia can carry a prison sentence of up to 10 years.
-Allred said she has not been allowed visits from U.S. Embassy personnel.
+She is accused of illegal crossing of a border with illegal narcotics, which in Russia can carry a prison sentence of up to 10 years.
+Allred said she has not been allowed visits from U.S. embassy personnel.

 “The fact we’ve requested consular access and it has not been granted is very unusual and extremely concerning,” Allred said, accusing Russia of “violating international norms.”